BMW Z3 (1996-2002)

 Early Z3 roadsters had their battery in the engine compartment, next to the firewall on the passenger side.
 The battery was moved to the trunk in mid-1996, in anticipation of a larger 6-cylinder engine.

 With the 1.9L 4-cylinder relegated to base engine, a 2.8L inline-six became available in 1997.
 This was the same 190-hp, 24-valve, all-aluminum engine that powered 328i models of the era.

-When buyers opted for the six-cylinder engine, larger 17" wheels were fitted, with 225/45R17 tires up front and 245/40R17 at the rear.
+When buyers opted for the six-cylinder engine, larger 17" wheels were fitted, sporting 225/45R17 tires up front and 245/40R17 at the rear.
 The new powerplant quickly put the Z3 in the same performance bracket as the Mercedes SLK and Porsche Boxster.

-For 1997, there were a few luxury upgrades, with the addition of a CD changer to it's options list.
+For 1997, there were a few luxury upgrades, with the addition of a CD changer to the options list.
 Dual roll bar hoops were added.
 In late 1997, traction control became standard, and was seen on all subsequent models.

 1998 BMW Z3

 Aside from a power convertible top option, the 1998 Z3 was basically a carryover from the previous year.
 The 1.9L inline-4 and a 2.8L inline-6 continued to be the engine choices.

 1999 BMW Z3